 - To access your eBook, you will need to download a free copy of the latest version of Adobe Digital Editions.

-- Once you have downloaded and authorized Adobe Digital Editions, you may then simply use the program to read your eBook on your laptop or desktop.
+- Once you have downloaded and authorized Adobe Digital Editions, you may then use the program to open and read your eBook on your device.

 - To view your eBook purchase on a mobile device or tablet, you will need to download the Adobe Digital Editions app for either iOS or Android devices, and to ensure that the app is authorized with your Adobe ID before downloading the file.